inkle/ink/Documentation/WritingWithInk.md

 	-> crossing_the_date_line -> check_foggs_health -> done
 	...

-Tunnels can be nested, so the following valid:
+Tunnels can be nested, so the following is valid:

 	=== plains ===
 	= night_time